Jeshibu/Playnite-wiki/Playnite-9-beta-testing.md

 ### Clean installations

-Just unpack to a folder and run.
+Just unpack to a folder and start desktop executable.

 ### Using existing data